Todd Liebenstein

 Todd Edward Liebenstein (born January 9, 1960) is an American former professional football player who was a defensive end for the Washington Redskins of the National Football League (NFL) from 1982 to 1985.
 He played college football for the UNLV Rebels.
 He was a starter in Super Bowl XVIII.

-After his football career, Liebenstein became a history teacher at Herndon High School.
+After his football career, Liebenstein became a history teacher for Fairfax County Public Schools.
+Over the next 30 years he instructed students at South Lakes High School and Herndon High School until his retirement on May 11, 2022.